 Mental health is a National Health Priority Area and a strategic priority for NHMRC research programs.
-The Mental Health Research Advisory Committee advises our CEO on mental health research needs and initiatives to ensure that NHMRC’s investment in mental health research is designed and targeted appropriately.
+The Mental Health Research Advisory Committee was established to advise our CEO on mental health research needs and initiatives to ensure that NHMRC’s investment in mental health research is designed and targeted appropriately.

 Mental health is a National Health Priority Area and a strategic priority for NHMRC research programs.

-The Mental Health Research Advisory Committee advises NHMRC’s Chief Executive Officer (CEO) on mental health research needs and initiatives to ensure that NHMRC’s investment in mental health research is designed and targeted appropriately.
+The Mental Health Research Advisory Committee was established to advise NHMRC’s Chief Executive Officer (CEO) on mental health research needs and initiatives to ensure that NHMRC’s investment in mental health research is designed and targeted appropriately.

 - as required, provide expert advice to NHMRC’s CEO on NHMRC’s investment in mental health research, including the development of priority-driven research initiatives, that is consistent with: